Blog >

 How to put this into practice

-Stop using AI as a tool.
-Start using it as a system.
+Use AI as a system.
 This means:

 • Use different AI agents for different jobs, instead of one tool doing everything